-- (2) Brokerage and advisory net new assets consists of the sum of net new advisory assets (see FN 6) and net new brokerage assets (see FN 4). - (3) Brokerage assets consists of assets serviced by advisors licensed with LPL Financial that are custodied, networked, and non-networked, and reflect market movement in addition to new assets, inclusive of new business development and net of attrition. - (4) Net new brokerage assets consists of total client deposits into brokerage accounts less total client withdrawals from brokerage accounts.
-We consider conversions from and to advisory accounts as deposits and withdrawals, respectively. - (5) Advisory assets under custody consist of advisory assets under management on LPL Financial's corporate advisory platform and Hybrid RIA assets in advisory accounts custodied at LPL Financial.
-See "Results of Operations" for a tabular presentation of advisory assets under custody. - (6) Net new advisory assets consist of total client deposits into custodied advisory accounts less total client withdrawals from custodied advisory accounts.
-We consider conversions from and to custodied advisory accounts as deposits and withdrawals, respectively. - (7) Advisors are defined as those independent financial advisors and financial advisors at financial institutions who are licensed to do business with LPL Financial. - (8) Our management believes that presenting certain non-GAAP measures by excluding or including certain items can be helpful to investors and analysts who may wish to use some or all of this information to analyze our current performance, prospects, and valuation.
+- (2) Brokerage assets consists of assets serviced by advisors licensed with LPL Financial that are custodied, networked, and non-networked, and reflect market movement in addition to new assets, inclusive of new business development and net of attrition. - (3) Advisory assets consists of advisory assets under management on LPL Financial's corporate advisory platform and Hybrid RIA assets in advisory accounts custodied at LPL Financial.
+See "Results of Operations" for a tabular presentation of advisory assets. - (4) Represents net new brokerage assets for the six months ended June 30, 2017 and 2016, which consists of total client deposits into brokerage accounts less total client withdrawals from brokerage accounts.
+We consider conversions from and to advisory accounts as deposits and withdrawals, respectively. - (5) Represents net new advisory assets for the six months ended June 30, 2017 and 2016, which consists of total client deposits into custodied advisory accounts less total client withdrawals from custodied advisory accounts.
+We consider conversions from and to brokerage accounts as deposits and withdrawals, respectively. - (6) Brokerage and advisory net new assets consists of the sum of net new advisory assets (see FN 5) and net new brokerage assets (see FN 4). - (7) Advisors are defined as those independent financial advisors and financial advisors at financial institutions who are licensed to do business with LPL Financial. - (7) Our management believes that presenting certain non-GAAP measures by excluding or including certain items can be helpful to investors and analysts who may wish to use some or all of this information to analyze our current performance, prospects, and valuation.
 Our management uses this non-GAAP information internally to evaluate operating performance and in formulating the budget for future periods.
-Our management believes that the non-GAAP measures and metrics discussed below are appropriate for evaluating the performance of the Company. - (9) Gross profit is calculated as net revenues, which were \$1,035 million and \$1,005 million for the three months ended March 31, 2017 and 2016, respectively, less commission and advisory expenses, which were \$645 million and \$636 million for the three months ended March 31, 2017 and 2016, respectively, and brokerage, clearing, and exchange fees, which were \$14 million and \$14 million, for the three months ended March 31, 2017 and 2016, respectively.
+Our management believes that the non-GAAP measures and metrics discussed below are appropriate for evaluating the performance of the Company. - (8) Gross profit is calculated as net revenues, which were \$1,065.5 million and \$1,019.2 million for the three months ended June 30, 2017 and 2016, respectively, less commission and advisory expenses, which were \$663.0 million and \$660.7 million for the three months ended June 30, 2017 and 2016, respectively, and brokerage, clearing, and exchange fees, which were \$13.9 million and \$13.6 million, for the three months ended June 30, 2017 and 2016, respectively.
+Gross profit for the six months ended June 30, 2017 and 2016, is calculated as net revenues, which were \$2,100.9 million and \$2,024.5 million, respectively, less commission and advisory expenses, which were \$1,308.1 million and \$1,296.7 million for the six months ended June 30, 2017 and 2016, respectively, and brokerage, clearing, and exchange fees, which were \$28.1 million and \$27.2 million, for the six months ended June 30, 2017 and 2016, respectively.
 All other expense categories, including depreciation and amortization of fixed assets and amortization of intangible assets, are considered general and administrative in nature.
 Because our gross profit amounts do not include any depreciation and amortization expense, we consider our gross profit amounts to be non-GAAP measures that may not be comparable to those of others in our industry.
 We believe that gross profit amounts can be useful to investors because they show the Company's core operating performance before indirect costs that are general and administrative in nature.